-In Vietnam's trade ecosystem, the United States holds a particularly important position.
-As of 2023, the United States is Vietnam's largest export market, accounting for about 27% of total merchandise exports.
-Key industries such as textiles, footwear, wood products, electronics and seafood depend largely on this market.
-However, US trade policy is shifting strongly towards protectionism.
-Under President Donald Trump and after, the US government has continuously applied trade restrictions on imported goods, including from Vietnam.
-Anti-dumping investigations, punitive tariffs, increased technical standards and tightening of origin are increasingly common^{1,2}.
-This poses a great challenge for Vietnam's exports, when facing increasingly sophisticated and strict non-tariff barriers from the number one trade partner^{3,4}.
+Within Vietnam's trade ecosystem, the United States occupies a particularly critical position.
+As of 2023, the US is Vietnam's largest export market, accounting for approximately 27% of total merchandise exports5.
+Key industries such as textiles, footwear, wood products, electronics, and seafood are heavily dependent on this market6.
+However, US trade policy has been shifting decisively towards protectionism, with increasing anti-dumping investigations, punitive tariffs, stricter technical standards, and tighter rules of origin7.
+This trend creates significant pressure on Vietnamese enterprises, forcing them to navigate increasingly complex non-tariff barriers.

+1.3.
 Research rationale and objectives

-Given the increasing protectionist trend and the pivotal role of the United States in Vietnam's trade, studying US tariff policies and drawing trade policy lessons for Vietnam is a strategic requirement.
-This paper is conducted to serve three main objectives:
+Given the growing protectionist trend and the pivotal role of the United States in Vietnam's trade, analyzing US tariff policy and drawing lessons for Vietnam has become a strategic necessity8.
+This study pursues three main objectives:

-(1) Analyzing the trends and characteristics of US tariff policies on imported goods from Vietnam in the post-globalization period;

-(2) Assessing the impact of these policies on bilateral trade, supply chains and competitiveness of Vietnamese enterprises;

-(3) Proposing lessons learned and appropriate policy recommendations to help Vietnam proactively adapt, strengthen its trade position, and enhance its resilience to future protectionist shocks.
+1. Analyzing the trends and characteristics of US tariff policies on Vietnamese imports in the post-globalization period; 2.
+Assessing their impacts on bilateral trade, supply chains, and the competitiveness of Vietnamese enterprises; 3.
+Proposing lessons and policy recommendations to help Vietnam proactively adapt, strengthen its trade position, and enhance resilience to future protectionist shocks.